biomejs/biome/GOVERNANCE.md

 ### Voting Rules

+- The voting sessions are run in Discord, so Maintainers and Core Contributors are expected to have an account.
 - Members are required to vote.
 - Members may abstain from a vote.
-- Members who do not vote within seven days will automatically abstain.
+- Members who do not vote within three days will automatically abstain.
-- Leads may reduce the seven days automatic abstain for urgent decisions.
+- Leads may reduce the three days automatic abstain for urgent decisions.
 - Leads reserve the right to veto approval with a publicly disclosed reason.
 - It's highly suggested to pair the vote with a reason of the vote, e.g. "I vote in favour because that person writes good code".
 These reasons will be collected and brought up to the nominee at the end of the voting phase.